sundeepbassi/quizzy-movies/README.md

 - I reswitched back to black and the lighthouse check did not repoert any problems with the background and forefront colours.

-- I did change the red background in the incorrect box to a of hue of 24 as my mentor suggested the red and black did not mix very well.
+- I did change the red background in the incorrect box to a hue of 24 as my mentor suggested that the red and black did not mix very well.
 This new hue of 24 made it look better.

   - [Colour Chart](assets/screenshots/colour-chart.png)

 ### Background Colour

-- The back ground colour for the whole site has been kept using a hue of hsl(var(--hue), 100%, 94%) and it is a light blue that changes to a light pink when there is an incorrect answer function happens.
+- The back ground colour for the whole site has been kept using a hue of hsl(var(--hue), 100%, 94%) and it is a light blue that changes to a light pink when there is an incorrect answer function happening.

 ### Font colour

-- For Headings one and two and questions the font is black.
+- For the headings one and two and the questions the font is black.

-- For answers the font colour is black set against a blue background and green and red for correct and incorrect answers.
+- For the answers the font colour is black set against a blue background.
+The black font is also used with the background colours green and red for the correct and incorrect answers.

 ## 6. Wireframes